wasiqibnzahid/ryan_project/README.md

 The tables are using @tanstack/react-table and shadcn tables src/components/common/AppTable.tsx is the component I'll be using for all tables, its styled and uses shadcn's table and react-table to manage ui and data

-# What's left after this commit
-- Doughnut chart is done - using dummy data
-- I need to combine all the created elements and join them together and work on the ui
-- Create a navbar and footer

-# Time spent until now
-Around 1 hour